-Offsets Can Reduce Your Monthly Long-Term Disability Pay
+Offsets Can Reduce Your Monthly Long-Term Disability Payments

 Long-Term Disability Overpayments

-At CCK, our team of experienced lawyers and professionals can help you make sure you are receiving the maximum benefit due to you.
-Offsets, overpayments, and benefit calculations can be confusing and time-consuming.
+The long-term disability team at Chisholm Chisholm & Kilpatrick is ready to help.
+We work to ensure that you are receiving the maximum benefit due to you.
+Offsets, overpayments, and benefit calculations are often confusing and time-consuming.
 Our team can take that burden off your shoulders so you can focus on your family and health.
-Contact us now at (401) 331-6300 for a FREE consultation.

 Share this Post